 Are you looking for a side hustle or business to start from the comfort of your home?
-Work from home jobs seem like a pipe dream, but thanks to the internet, it’s possible to earn a decent living from home.
+Stay-at-home jobs seem like a pipe dream, but thanks to the internet, it’s possible to earn a decent living from home.
 One of the best options is to become a virtual assistant (VA) to an online or local business.

 Finding stay-at-home jobs that require little experience and no advanced degree is a challenge.
 That is often not the case with becoming a virtual assistant.
-If you want to make money as a virtual assistant, this guide shares what you need to find side jobs online.
+If you want to make money as a virtual assistant, this guide shares what you need to make money online.

 What Is a Virtual Assistant?

 Many people don’t realize exactly what virtual assistants are and the services they offer.
 The definition of a virtual assistant is fairly vague, but basically, a VA is someone who performs online tasks for a business.

 As a VA, you can put your skills to good use by helping businesses run smoothly.
 You’ll complete tasks that range from answering emails to basic accounting to social media management.